DocV API Integration

 3. The user is guided through capturing and uploading images of their government-issued ID and a selfie.
 The Capture App validates image quality and uploads the images to Socure for verification.

 5. Once verification is complete, you receive the final evaluation result, including the DocV decision and any enriched identity data.
-Use this information to approve, decline, or further review the user, and to auto-populate forms or accelerate your onboarding workflow.
+Use this information to approve, reject, or further review the user, and to auto-populate forms or accelerate your onboarding workflow.

 Start a new evaluation